Bree Van de Kamp: Season 8

-Meanwhile, the police become suspicious of Bree and the murder of Gaby's stepfather and the help of his cover-up, so they tread carefully in trying to get proof that she is one of the suspects.
-They interview her, and she says that she has nothing to do with it.
-But as she was drinking her cup of tea, her fingerprints were on the mug.
-The fingerprint that the police found on the body, and the fingerprint on Bree's cup match.
+Meanwhile, the police become suspicious of Bree and the murder of Gaby's stepfather and the help in its cover-up, so they tread carefully in trying to get proof that she is one of the suspects.
+They interview her, and she says that she had nothing to do with it.
+However, having been interrogated while drinking a cup of tea, her fingerprints are left on the mug.
+The fingerprint that the police found on the body and the fingerprint on Bree's cup match.
 The police go and talk to Ben, still about the murder of Alejandro.
 Ben keeps Bree's secret, and the police leave, with no more evidence than the fingerprint.
-But they do not stop there - a detective tracks down a call of Bree to Ben that night regarding Alejandro's murder, and they record it.
+But they do not stop there; a detective tracks down a call from Bree to Ben that night regarding Alejandro's murder, and they record it.

-In order to defend herself, Bree asks Bob Hunter for legal advice, but he tells her she needs a crime lawyer.
+In order to defend herself, Bree asks Bob Hunter for legal advice, but he tells her she needs a criminal lawyer.
 He recommends lawyer Trip Weston, whom he calls a "shark".
-Bree goes to trial but does not tell Trip all the truth, and is about to go to prison until Mrs. McCluskey confesses the murder of Alejandro herself, after Bree and the girls agree to take care of her during her last days of life.
+Bree goes to trial but does not tell Trip all the truth and is about to go to prison until Mrs. McCluskey confesses to the murder of Alejandro herself, after Bree and the girls agree to take care of her during her last days of life.
 Bree is acquitted of all charges.
-In the end, Bree marries Trip and moves to Louisville, Kentucky where she joins a club for conservative women.
-Later she is encouraged by Trip to run for the city council, then the following November she is elected to the Kentucky Legislature.
+In the end, Bree marries Trip and moves to Louisville, Kentucky, where she joins a club for conservative women.
+Later, she is encouraged by Trip to run for the city council and the following November, she is elected to the Kentucky Legislature.